-ITEM #33 - SNAGS
+ITEM # 33 - SNAGS

-ITEM #33 SNAGS 19, 959 - Timber operations shall be planned and conducted to maintain suitable habitat for wildlife species provisions of Article 9 of the Forest Practice Rules.
-Within the logging 14 CCR 919.1, 939. area all snags shall be retained to provide wildlife habitat with the exception of snags for safety reasons Per 1, 959.1(a)-(f) a.
-[X]Yes [□] No Are there any snags which must be felled for fire protection or safety reasons? b. [□]Yes [X] No Will snags over 20 feet in height and 16 inches dbh be felled within 100 feet of a main ridge that is suitable for fire suppression?
+ITEM #33 SNAGS as specified by the 9, 959 - Timber operations shall be planned and conducted to maintain suitable habitat for wildlife species provisions of Article 9 of the Forest Practice Rules. area all snags shall be retained to provide wildlife habitat with the exception of snags for safety reasons Per 14 CCR 919.1, 939. a. [ X ]Yes [□] No Are there any snags which must be felled for fire protection or safety reasons? b. [□]Yes [ X ] No Will snags over 20 feet in height and 16 inches dbh be felled within 100 feet of a main ridge that is suitable for fire suppression?
 If YES, ridge shall be delineated on a THP map. c.
-[X]Yes [□] No Will snags over 20 feet in height and 16 inches dbh be felled within 100 feet of all public roads, permanent roads, landings and railroads? (select all that apply) [□] Public road(s) [X] Permanent road(s) [X] Landing(s) [□] Railroad(s) d.[X]Yes [□] No Will snags be felled where federal and state safety laws and regulations require the felling of snags? e.[□]Yes [X] No Will snags be felled within 100 feet of structures maintained for human habitation? f. [□]Yes [X] No Will merchantable snags be felled in any location as provided for in the plan? g.
-[X]Yes [□] No Will snags be felled as required to control insect or disease concerns?
+[X ]Yes [□] No Will snags over 20 feet in height and 16 inches dbh be felled within 100 feet of all public roads, permanent roads, landings and railroads? (select all that apply) [D] Public road(s) [X] Permanent road(s) [X] Landing(s) [D] Railroad(s) d.[ X ]Yes [□] No Will snags be felled where federal and state safety laws and regulations require the felling of snags? e.[□]Yes [ X ] No Will snags be felled within 100 feet of structures maintained for human habitation? f. [□]Yes [ X ] No Will merchantable snags be felled in any location as provided for in the plan? g.
+[X]Yes [] No Will snags be felled as required to control insect or disease concerns?